icollier77/icollier77/README.md

 # 👋 Hello!
 Welcome to my GitHub!
 I am [Inessa Collier][linkedin-url].

-### I blend my background in business 💼 with skills in IT 💻 to advance technology solutions that can solve our challenges and bring prosperity for all.
+### I blend my background in business 💼 with skills in IT 💻.
+My goal is to help advance technology solutions to create prosperity.

 ## &#128075; About Me: